maiska/qubes-doc.rtd/user/how-to-guides/how-to-update.rst

 However, you can also start the tool manually by selecting it in the Applications Menu under “Qubes Tools.”
-Even if no updates have been detected, you can use this tool to check for updates manually at any time by selecting “Enable updates for qubes without known available updates,” then selecting all desired items from the list and clicking “Next.”
+Even if no updates have been detected, you can use this tool to check for updates manually at any time by selecting all desired items from the list and clicking “Update”.

 .. note::

       For information about how templates download updates, please see :ref:`Why don’t templates have network access? <user/how-to-guides/how-to-install-software:why don't templates have network access?>`       and the :ref:`Updates proxy <user/how-to-guides/how-to-install-software:updates proxy>`      .

 By default, most qubes that are connected to the internet will periodically check for updates for their parent templates.
-If updates are available, you will receive a notification as described above.
+You can check the date of the last update check in the “last checked” column.
+If updates are available for any qube, you will receive a notification as described above, and in the “Updates available” column you will see “YES” for that qube(s).
+If the update check did not find any new updates, “NO” will appear in the column.
+Respectively, for qubes that are no longer supported, “OBSOLETE” will be displayed.
 However, if you have any templates that do *not* have any online child qubes, you will *not* receive update notifications for them.
-Therefore, you should regularly update such templates manually instead.
+By default, after a week, if updates for a given qube have not been checked, the value in the “Updates available” column will be set to “MAYBE”.

 Installing updates
 ------------------